templado/documentation/README.md

 ### Dynamic Lists

-One special case/feature of Templado is that a View Model Object can return an array.
+One special case/feature of Templado is that a View Model method can return an array.
 This allows for multiples of an element to be rendered consecutively with different data for each.
 The most obvious usage for this is with lists.

 Let's say that you need an unordered list of items displayed.
 When you are creating your template, you have no idea